shah-in-boots/abcd/readme.md

 - visits.csv = record of every visit or encounter, including location
 - vitals.csv = vitals at every visit or encounter

 These raw files need to be managed in a referential way, e.g. database, SQL, or potential parquet format (via Apache Arrow).
+The current infrastructure is oriented around parquet for ease of manipulation within R (and other languages, including Python).

+To convert a CSV file to PARQUET, use the following script located in the root folder for the **cbcd** project

+csv2parquet.R

+This contains the appropriate variables that can be manipulated to write out files in parquet format.
+The current structure is a HIVE style using the YEAR and MONTH of the relevant date for the data, which will lead to a reasonable file size.

 # Phenotype AF